Fervo Energy

-Fervo Energy is an energy resource company focused on harnessing heat through enhanced geothermal systems (EGS).
-It was co-founded in 2017 by Tim Latimer, a mechanical engineer who worked as a drilling engineer at BHP until 2015.
-His departure from the oil and gas sector was driven by a desire to apply techniques observed during the shale revolution to geothermal extraction.
+Fervo Energy is a geothermal company based in Houston, Texas, that generates electricity through enhanced geothermal systems (EGS).
+Fervo Energy was co-founded in 2017 by CEO Tim Latimer, a mechanical engineer who worked as a drilling engineer at BHP until 2015, and CTO Jack Norbeck.

-On July 18, 2023, Fervo Energy announced that their first pilot geothermal plant was successful in generating 3.5 MW (megawatts) of baseload power and consistently maintained flow rates of 60 liters per second (l/s).
+In 2023, Fervo Energy announced that its first commercial pilot geothermal plant, Project Red, was successful in generating three megawatt of baseload power and consistently maintained flow rates of 60 l per second.
+It is also developing Cape Station, the company's first multi-phased greenfield geothermal development.